NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/nhs-app-templates.md

 Never use ‘click here’, ‘click link’, ‘this link’ or ‘more’, as these do not make sense when read out of context.

-If the recipient is not expecting to receive an email from you, we recommend using the full URL instead of link text.
+If the recipient is not expecting to receive a message from you, we recommend using the full URL instead of link text.
 Start with https://.
 For example:

 {% include components/inset-text.html
     text='<span>https://www.service-manual.nhs.uk/content</span>'